havalchinmay/tutorial-repo/README.md

 # tutorial-repo
-taeching mates how to use git
+teaching mates how to use git
 ## project iFIT